ChameleonCloud/starcompactor/README.md

   * Requests and Dateutil.
 If you've installed any OS clients, they're probably already installed and you can skip this.
 * `python -m starcompactor.api_dump --help`
-* `source your/deployment/openrc`
+* `source your/deployment/openrc` (only supports Identity API v2.0)
   * The tool will read the `OS_*` env vars.
   * For a full dump, the credentials loaded need to be high/admin-level.
+    It requires Nova API version greater than 2.1 for viewing deleted instances.
+    More specifically, action information of deleted instances can be returned for requests starting with microversion 2.21, and currently the minimum version of [microversions] is 2.1.
-API docs are unclear if [viewing deleted instances][api-instance-details] is configurable. "all_tenants" may be configurable, and [viewing instance actions][api-actions] should be via `policy.json`.
+    "all_tenants" may be configurable, and [viewing instance actions][api-actions] should be via `policy.json`.
-* `python -m starcompactor.api_dump dump.csv`
+* `python -m starcompactor.api_dump --database nova dump.csv`
 * (JSON) `python -m starcompactor.api_dump --jsons [ --osrc admin-chi.tacc.rc ] out.jsons`

 ### via MySQL database access